-The time of payment of contributions shall be as follows:
+The timing of payment of contributions shall be as follows:

-- Development applications involving subdivision only prior to the release of the subdivision - Development applications involving building work only prior to the release of the construction certificate. - Development involving both subdivision and building work (eg. Integrated housing developments) - prior to the release of the construction certificate, or the release of the subdivision plan, whichever occurs first. - Complying Development Applications prior to the commencement of any building works. - Development applications where no construction certificate is required prior to occupation of the premises.
+- Development applications involving subdivision only prior to the release of the subdivision certificate. - Development applications involving building work only prior to the release of the construction certificate. - Development involving both subdivision and building work (eg. Integrated housing developments) prior to the release of the construction certificate, or the release of the subdivision plan, whichever occurs first. - Development applications where no construction certificate is required prior to occupation of the premises.